sitevision/envision/packages/envision-docs/src/pages/components/image-slider.md

 ## Usage

-Attribute `data-image-slider` is required to initiate a image slider and if there is more then one image, previous and next buttons will be automatically added.
+Attribute `data-image-slider` is required to initiate a image slider and if there is more than one image, previous and next buttons will be automatically added.
 Avoid addings buttons by using attribute `data-buttons="false"`.

 The `data-image-slider="cycle"` attribute is used to start the imageSlider animation